LES J. WEINSTEIN, ESQ.

 EXPERIENCE AND SPECIALTIES

-PRIOR GOVERNMENT EXPERIENCE
+GOVERNMENT EXPERIENCE

-While serving as a policy advisor to the Assistant Attorney General concerning patent matters, Mr. Weinstein was instrumental in the formation of a Patent Section of the Antitrust Division.
-During that period he drafted a statute requiring that patent interference settlement agreements be filed with federal authorities which proposed statute President Kennedy requested in his legislative agenda.
-It was enacted as 35 USC §135(c).
-His experience in trying and supervising through successful appeal in the Supreme Court of the United States v.
-Singer Manufacturing Company litigation, was the motivation of the statute.
-He also assisted in the drafting of the United States' successful amicus briefs in the Stiffel v.
+United States Department of Justice, Washington, D.C.: Appointed as the first USPTO registered patent lawyer to join the Antitrust Division under the Attorney General's Honor Program.
+Served five years with the Antitrust Division, trying civil and criminal antitrust cases.
+He also handled criminal grand jury investigations, appellate and legislative matters.
+Mr. Weinstein also served as a policy advisor to the Assistant Attorney General for patent matters, and was instrumental in the formation of the Patent Section of the Antitrust Division.
+He conceived and drafted a statute regarding patent interference settlement agreements which President Kennedy requested in his legislative agenda to Congress and which was enacted as 35 USC §135(c).
+He also assisted in the preparation of the Government’s successful amicus briefs in the Stiffel v.
 Compco, and Daybright v.
 Sears Supreme Court cases.

-PRIVATE PRACTICE
+PRIVATE PRACTICE:

-With the creation of the Court of Appeals for the Federal Circuit, the emphasis of Mr. Weinstein's litigation and his status as a patent attorney registered to practice in the U.S. Patent and Trademark Office practice broadened to include patent litigation and technology licensing.
-Mr. Weinstein has worked with clients and with co?counsel on the aspects of technology and patent litigation which call upon his trial and antitrust related experience.
-Patent cases in which he had hands on and/or supervisory responsibility include: Genentech, Inc. v.
+Cases in which he had hands on and/or supervisory responsibility include: Genentech, Inc. v.
 Centocor, Inc., U.S.D.C.
 (N.D.
 Ca.), Case No. 98-01046CW; IMS Technology, Inc. v.
 Okuma America Corp., U.S.D.C.
 (E.D.
 Ill.), Case No. 95-C-5779; Mitsubishi Electric Corp. v.
 IMS Technology, Inc., U.S.D.C.
 (E.D.
 Ill.), Case No. 96-C-499; Hoover Universal Inc. v.
 Graham Packaging Corp.
 (C.D.
 Ca.), Case No. 95-3331 (KMW) and 95-8706 (KMW); IMS Technology, Inc. v.
 Bridgeport Machines, Inc., U.S.D.C.
 (E.D.
 Ill.), Case No. 96-C-3002; IMS Technology, Inc. v.
 Mitsubishi Electric Corporation, U.S.D.C.
 (E.D.
 Va.), Case No. 96-206A; Mitsubishi Electric Corporation v.
 Jerome H. Lemelson, U.S.D.C., Central District Case No. SACV93-142-LHM (RWRx); Go Video v.
-Akai, (U.S.D.C.
-Arizona).
+Akai, (U.S.D.C., Arizona).

-He has worked for a variety of clients, including Idemitsu Petroleum(Japan), Radius Inc., Centocor Inc., General Scanning, Inc., Honda Motors (Japan), Honda Motors (America), Mitsubishi Electronics America, Mitsubishi Electric Corporation (Japan), Matsushita Electric Industrial Co(Japan)., Panasonic., Sylvania Electric and Meal Inc. (Taiwan).
-This work spanned antitrust and intellectual property advice and counseling, litigation, arbitration, joint venture formation, licensing, consumer rights and class actions.
+He represented a variety of domestic and international clients, including Idemitsu Petroleum (Japan), Radius Inc., Centocor Inc., General Scanning, Inc., Honda Motors (Japan), Honda Motors (America), Mitsubishi Electronics America, Mitsubishi Electric Corporation (Japan), Matsushita Electric Industrial Co.
+(Japan), Panasonic.
+Sylvania Electric Meal Inc. (Taiwan) and numerous financial institutions.
+This work spanned antitrust and intellectual property advice and counseling, litigation, arbitration, joint venture formation, real estate, licensing, consumer rights and class actions.

 U.S. v.
 General Motors, (criminal antitrust)